daniebeler/day-in-percent/README.md

 # Day in Percent
 Day in Percent is a website which shows the current day-progress in percent.
-It is developed with [Ionic](https://ionicframework.com) in combination with [Angular](https://angular.io).
+It is developed with [Angular](https://angular.io).
 The design is intentionally kept minimalistic and simple.

 Website: [day-in-percent.daniebeler.com](https://day-in-percent.daniebeler.com/)